mblackgeo/tile38-sandbox/README.md

 make run  # or docker-compose up --build
 ```

 After a few minutes (depending on the size of the data to be ingested), you should see a log message that the filler has finished.
 Queries can now be made against this data using [`pyle38`](https://github.com/iwpnd/pyle38).
-See [`examples`](/examples/) for more.
+See [`examples`](/examples/) for more or run `make example`.

 ## Benchmarks